 | || 1 Finger Green Chilli (optional) || |

 | || 2 - 3 Green Cardamoms (optional)|| |

 | || 1 - 2 Bay Leaves (optional)|| |

 This can be made in advance and in larger batches to be frozen - defrost thoroughly before use.

-1. Cut 11/2 onion into 1/4's, halve the tomato, chop the green pepper, ginger (peeled), 2 garlic cloves, green chilli and a little coriander.
+1. Cut 1 ½ onion into quarters, halve the tomato, chop the green pepper, ginger (peeled), 2 garlic cloves, green chilli and a little coriander.

 2. Put the above in a small sauce pan together with 3 tbsp oil, turmeric, salt and cup of warm water (around 200/ 250 ml) covered with lid.